Chai tow kway

-Chai tow kway is a common dish or dim sum of Teochew cuisine in Chaoshan, China.
+Chai tow kway is a common dish or dim sum of Chaoshan cuisine in Chaoshan, Guangdong, China.
 It is also popular in Indonesia, Singapore, Malaysia, Thailand, Taiwan and Vietnam, consisting of stir-fried cubes of radish cake.
+In some places such as Singapore, it is confusingly translated as carrot cake (compare with flour-based cake).

 Ingredients

 It is made with radish cake (steamed rice flour, water, and shredded white daikon), which is then stir-fried with eggs, preserved radish, and other seasonings.
 The radish cake is often served in large rectangular slabs which are steamed and then later fried whole.

 Alternatives to chai tow kway include those made of taro or solely of rice flour.

 The radish cake can also be eaten on its own, either just steamed, or steamed and then pan-fried, as opposed to the steamed then wok-fried with other ingredients in chai tow kway.
 Both the steamed and pan-fried varieties are commonly served topped with spring onions.

 Variations

 The versions served by hawkers in Johor and Singapore, where Teochew people live, are typically prepared by frying the daikon cake with chopped preserved turnip, diced garlic, eggs, and Chinese fish sauce in place of soya sauce.
 Chopped spring onion is added just before serving.
 Northwards (e.g. in Kuala Lumpur), the same dish is darker due to the use of dark soya sauce, and bean sprouts are added.

 In Singapore, however, it is more commonly cut into pieces and stir fried with eggs, garlic, spring onion and occasionally shrimp (both dried and fresh).
 There are two variants: the "white" version does not use sweet soy sauce, and the radish cake is fried on top of a beaten egg to form a crust; the "black" version uses sweet sauce (molasses), and the egg is simply mixed in with the radish cake.